The Samsung Galaxy X is a folding smartphone which is due to be released in the first half of 2019.

 Samsung is gearing up to unveil the new phone, which has been nicknamed the Samsung Galaxy X, in the face of increasingly tough competition from the likes of Huawei, Xiaomi and OnePlus.

-After months of speculation, whispers and leaks, Samsung finally offered a brief glimpse at what it has planned for its next-generation flagship handset during its annual Developer Conference in San Francisco on November 7, 2018.
+After months of speculation, whispers and leaks about the next-generation flagship handset, Samsung finally offered a brief glimpse of it during its annual Developer Conference in San Francisco on November 7, 2018.

 Speaking at the conference, Justin Denison, SVP of Mobile Product Marketing, produced a prototype of the Galaxy X from his pocket to rapturous applause from the crowd.
-Although the phone itself doesn't have a name, the flexible display does.
+Although the phone itself doesn't have an official name yet, the flexible display does.

 Samsung is calling it the Infinity Flex Display.

-The technology will not only be used for the so-called Galaxy X – or whatever it is called when it launches next year – mobile DJ Koh says the Infinity Flex Display will be used in a swathe of different devices, including more foldable tablets, and laptops.
+The technology will not only be used for the so-called Galaxy X – or whatever it is called when it launches later this year – mobile DJ Koh says the Infinity Flex Display will be used in a swathe of different devices, including more foldable tablets, and laptops.

 Samsung clearly thinks its new technology will mark a massive change in the market.

 Well, if you've cracked the engineering challenge of foldable screens – and it appears Samsung has – you might as well put them in everything.
 Folding 4K TVs, anyone?

 Read on to find out everything we know about Samsung's folding smartphone so far.